simranjitsingh1337/agent-challenge/README.md

   - Your agent running on Nosana
   - Key features and functionality
   - Real-world use case demonstration
-- Upload to YouTube, Loom, or similar platform

-#### 5. Documentation

-- Update this README with:
-  - Agent description and purpose
-  - Setup instructions
-  - Environment variables required
-  - Docker build and run commands
-  - Example usage

-### Submission Process

-1. **Complete all requirements** listed above
-2. **Commit all of your changes to the `main` branch of your forked repository**
-   - All your code changes
-   - Updated README
-   - Link to your Docker container
-   - Link to your video demo
-   - Nosana deployment proof
-3. **Social Media Post**: Share your submission on X (Twitter)
-   - Tag @nosana_ai
-   - Include a brief description of your agent
-   - Add hashtag #NosanaAgentChallenge
-4. **Finalize your submission on the <https://earn.superteam.fun/agent-challenge> page**

-- Remember to add your forked GitHub repository link
-- Remember to add a link to your X post.

 ### Judging Criteria

 Submissions will be evaluated based on:

 1. **Innovation** (25%)
    - Originality of the agent concept
    - Creative use of AI capabilities

 2. **Technical Implementation** (25%)
    - Code quality and organization
    - Proper use of the Mastra framework
    - Efficient tool implementation

 3. **Nosana Integration** (25%)
    - Successful deployment on Nosana
    - Resource efficiency
    - Stability and performance